buriburisuri/speech-to-text-wavenet/README.md

 The result will be as follows:
 <pre><code>
-six spons of fresh snow peas five thick slbs of blue these and maybe a stack for her brother bob
+six spoons of fresh now peas five thick slbs of blue cheese and maybe a snack for her brother bob
 </code></pre>

 The ground truth is as follows: